MCP Orchestrator Integration (v0.3.21+)

 pip install httpx

-This is already included in SPINE’s requirements.txt as an optional dependency.
+This is included in SPINE’s requirements.txt.

 curl http://localhost:8080/health

-config = MCPOrchestratorConfig(fallback_enabled=False)
+config = MCPOrchestratorConfig(fallback_enabled=True)

-# Option 2: Use SubagentExecutor directly
+# Use SubagentExecutor directly (skip orchestrator)

 from spine.orchestrator.executors import SubagentExecutor